noi-techpark/odh-api-core/README.md

 ### using Docker

+go into \OdhApiCore\ folder \
-`docker-compose up` starts the appliaction on http://localhost:60209/
+`docker-compose up` starts the odh-api appliaction on http://localhost:60209/

 ### using .Net Core CLI

 Install .Net Core SDK 5\
-go into \odh-api-core\ folder \
+go into \OdhApiCore\ folder \
 `dotnet run`
 starts the application on
 https://localhost:5001;